 How do I apply for the concession?

-Application forms are available from LPG suppliers, local councils, caravan park proprietors or by phoning the Concessions information line on 1800 658 521 (toll free).
+Application forms are available by phoning the Concessions information line on 1800 658 521 (toll free), and may also be available from LPG suppliers, local councils and caravan park proprietors.

 Applications for each year close on 30 June of the following year.